-The vision was endorsed by the UN General Assembly and as a result 2012 will be the year of sustainable energy for all.
+The vision was endorsed by the UN General Assembly and as a result 2012 became the year of sustainable energy for all.
+To mobilise action towards these goals a High Level Group was convened by the UN Secretary General and Vestas was invited to join this group.